Buct0r/fullfetch/README.md

 # Future updates
 ## Log 1

-Pending ⚠️<br>
+Not fully completed ❌<br>
 Next features:
-- New customization options
+- New customization options ✅
-- More parameters to display
+- More parameters to display ✅
-- ARM build for rpm
+- ARM build for rpm ❌
+- Adding fullfetch to official packages repositories (apt, dnf, AUR ecc.) ❌
+- Adding fullfetch to winget repository ❌
+- tar.gz file for every os and arch ❌
+- adding fullfetch to homebrew ❌

+## Log 2
+Pending ⚠️
 - Adding fullfetch to official packages repositories (apt, dnf, AUR ecc.)
 - Adding fullfetch to winget repository
 - tar.gz file for every os and arch
 - adding fullfetch to homebrew
+- adding at least one new feature

 # Conclusion
 Thank you for your support if you decide to install fullfetch.
 In the next days I will work to complete the majority of the points for the first log in the future updates section. <br>